 Not so with a landscape-oriented (or oblong) sheet.
 Sloppy feeding will show up as poor registration in the scoring.
 It’s not hard at all to feed in this manner (Click Here and Here for some tips) but a bit more care needs to be taken when setting up the folder.
 The good news is that tens of thousands of operators are using Technifold tools to produce millions of high-quality pieces daily without having to work any harder than they do now.
 And in many cases they find out that their work has become easier.
 Just ask any folder operator who has gone from running jobs perfed on a press, to running jobs perfed on the folder under their own control!

 The bright side to operator technique is that if you are blessed to have a great operator, you will get even greater results with the right mix of tools.
-I frequently see good operators who are inspired once they see what they can produce on their folders.
+We frequently see good operators who are inspired once they see what they can produce on their folders.
 They often end up competing with themselves for ever-greater productivity and creativity.
 Such a result is truly priceless.

 With the addition of these new creasing and cutting tools, you now have the ability to run multiple-up jobs, even on cover stocks.
 This will provide you with a tremendous boost in productivity, especially if you are doing longer runs.
 Our creasing devices often mean you can print jobs to fold against the grain, allowing you to use smaller sheets.
 Of course this now means you’ll need to spend a little time considering layouts that you may not have considered before.
 Small learning curve, big payout, especially with paper savings.